We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 2. Relaxation and posture

 Raising the knees above the hips can make it easier to poop.
-Resting the feet on a block or stool when sitting on the toilet are ways to raise the knees.
+Resting the feet on a block or stool when sitting on the toilet is one way of raising the knees.

 This dried fruit is a great source of fiber, and fiber helps move food through the digestive system.
 Eating a few prunes may help to encourage a bowel movement.